-- (1) On April 23, 2014, we announced that our Board of Directors had authorized a stock repurchase program pursuant to which we may purchase up to \$300.0 million of our common stock over the next three years, with \$100.0 million of that amount authorized to be purchased over the first twelve months. - (2) As part of our \$300.0 million stock repurchase program, we entered into an accelerated share repurchase agreement ("ASR") with Goldman, Sachs & Co. on April 28, 2014 to repurchase \$70.0 million of our common stock.
-Under the terms of the ASR, we agreed to repurchase in total \$70.0 million of our common stock, with an initial delivery of approximately 1.0 million shares based on the then current market price.
-The final number of shares to be repurchased will be based on our volume-weighted average stock price during the term of the transaction, less an agreed upon discount.
-As of June 30, 2014, \$21.0 million of the \$70.0 million was outstanding as a forward equity contract.
-The ASR was completed on July 29, 2014 with a final delivery of approximately 0.4 million shares.
-We will have received a total of 1.4 million shares under the ASR for an average purchase share price of \$51.46. - (3) All shares were repurchased pursuant to the publicly announced repurchase program described above.
+(1) As part of our \$300.0 million stock repurchase program, we entered into the next accelerated share repurchase agreement ("2015 ASR") on April 28, 2015 to repurchase \$70.0 million of our common stock.
+Under the terms of the 2015 ASR, we agreed to repurchase in total \$70.0 million of our common stock, with an initial delivery of approximately 0.8 million shares based on the then current market price.
+As of June 30, 2015, \$21.0 million of the \$70.0 million was outstanding as an equity forward contract.
+Including the value of the \$21.0 million forward equity contract, we have approximately \$130.0 million remaining under the April 2014 stock repurchase program.
+The 2015 ASR was completed on July 23, 2015 with a final delivery of approximately 0.3 million shares.
+Under the 2015 ASR, we received a total of approximately 1.2 million shares for an average purchase share price of \$60.52.
+The final number of shares repurchased was based on our volume-weighted average stock price during the term of the transaction, less an agreed upon discount.

+(2) All shares were repurchased to the publicly announced repurchase program described above.